- 3:00-4:30 p.m.

 Essex Junction, VT 05452

-- From a computer or mobile device, use the meeting link and choose the option for your web browser (Chrome recommended) or the Teams app (download from Microsoft).
-For general instructions on using Teams, see this document.
+- From a computer or mobile device, use the meeting link and choose the option for your web browser (Chrome recommended) or the Zoom app (download from Zoom).
+For general instructions on using Zoom, see this document.

 - Public wifi is available at the Essex municipal offices, libraries, and at hotspots mapped by the VT Public Service Dept.